Scope and Content

 The collection is not dormant; items that fit the first category can sometimes still be discovered in storage or purchased, and many require improvements to their bibliographic records.
 Local histories are still welcome as relevant new material, and old student theses are sometimes digitized.
 Almost all of the items in the “Old Oberlin” collection have bibliographic records in the online catalog.
+It is best searched by author as many of the old records are brief.
 Ephemeral items that do not have records are being moving to the appropriate faculty and student files in the College Archive.

 The term 'Old Oberlin' is borrowed from John Barnard's book From Evangelicalism to Progressivism: At Oberlin College, 1866-1917.
 In that book, the author dealt with the change in character of the College and notes that it entailed the College passing out of the control of clergymen with a distinctly Calvinist and evangelical Christian mission, and its transition to an ecumenical and secular liberal arts institution.
 This process of evolution is especially associated with the Progressive Era vision of Henry Churchill King, Oberlin College's President from 1902 to 1927.